acepukas/vim-qsearch/README.md

 Qsearch
 =======

-Qsearch is a simple plugin which uses [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) to make searching files for text recursively (below the current working directory) "quicker".
+Qsearch is a simple plugin which uses [ripgrep](https://github.com/BurntSushi/ripgrep) to make searching files for text recursively (below the current working directory) "quicker".
 Quicker, at least than the built in :vimgrep command.